 We rented a bike from Bison Tours (as recommended by the guys at Neon Tigress Hostel) located around 10 minutes from the Durian roundabout directly across from the Monkey Republic Kampot Hostel.
 There are other tour agencies along this road as well, and as far as we are aware – all are as reputable as Bison.

 We rented the automatic for 24 hours paying $5.
 You will need to leave your passport with the agency, which we did and can vouch it is safe to do so.
-Before leaving make sure you have helmets and suss the bike to ask any questions such as how to open the seat to put petrol in (again, based on experience, we didn’t realise there was a trick to this particular bike and had to turn back form the petrol station to find out how the hell to put petrol in – lols!).
+Before leaving make sure you have helmets and suss the bike to ask any questions such as how to open the seat to put petrol in (again, based on experience, we didn’t realise there was a trick to this particular bike and had to turn back from the petrol station to find out how the hell to put petrol in – lols!).

 There is a petrol station not too far from the bike rental, towards the main which is handy enough it is on the way out of town.
 The Maps.Me app will help you out here and you shouldn’t need to put in more than $2 (which lasted us the whole day!).